maxabbot/linux/arch-work-laptop/README.md

 # Arch Linux Work Laptop Setup

-This folder contains setup scripts for configuring an Arch Linux work laptop focused on data/software engineering development with standard productivity applications.
+This folder contains scripts for provisioning a data/software engineering workstation on Arch Linux.

 ## Prerequisites